-- Place the toes in their right place.
+- Place the toes in the right place.

 - Raise the stocking and distribute the compression evenly over the thigh.

-With just a few techniques, your cute compression stockings can now be a perfect snug.
+With just a few techniques, your compression stockings can now be a perfectly snug fit.
 It is advisable to put your compression stockings in the morning.
-Sprinkling talcum powder on your legs can reduce the friction between your leg and the stockings hence, easy pulling.
+Sprinkling talcum powder on your legs can reduce the friction between your leg and the stockings to make for a smoother process.
 Always remember to dry your legs before donning your stockings.

 To ensure durability and best results, consider hand washing your compression stockings in lukewarm water with a gentle detergent.
 Machine washing can cause damage by stretching or wringing.
 Of course, you should always follow the manufacturer’s instructions for washing your socks.

 Do not use bleaching agents and harsh detergents or fabric softeners.
 Since you’ll need to wash your compression socks after each wash, it’s best to have a few pairs to keep you in a fresh pair every day.